nelishahapuni/swift-masterlist/README.md

     - The direction of dependencies is strictly controlled, with the inner layers not depending on the outer layers
     - Dependencies flow from the outer layers (UI) toward the inner layers (use cases, entities)

-# Navigation
-(UIKit)
-- UINavigationController manages a stack of view controllers, pushing or popping views
-- Storyboard VS Programmatic Segues

-Coordinator Pattern:
-- Solves “Massive VC Problem” & is reusable
-- Coordinator Protocol - methods for starting, presenting, and finishing the flow
-- Coordinators create and present VCs & communicate between each other, pass data, trigger navigation, etc.
-- Benefits from Dependency Injection

-# Life Cycle Methods
-(UIViewController)
-- init - method for instance
-- viewDidLoad() - loaded in memory (one time setup, fetching data, init UI components)

-(Pull up Sheet)
-- viewWillAppear() - before view is about to appear on screen
-- viewDidAppear() - after the view has appeared

-- viewWillDisappear() - before about to disappear
-- viewDidDisappear() - after view has disappeared (save data)
-- deinit - when instance is deallocated

-SwiftUI: onAppear & onDisappear

-# Generics
-- Parametrised Types for creating reusable funcs & structs that work with any Type
-- Example: func swapValues<T>(_ a: inout T, _ b: inout T) { … }
-- Often used w/collections: arrays, dictionaries, optionals, etc.
-- Type safety because type-related errors are caught at compile time
-- Use 'where' clause to add constraints, such as conforming to specific protocols
-- TODO: - Add "some" keyword

 # Closures
 @escaping vs Non-escaping
 - Closure: code that's defined in one place, but executed later